 - In a glass bowl large enough to fit in the Instant Pot, mix together the flour, salt, yeast and 2 tablespoons of the fresh rosemary.
 Add in the water and mix with a spatula or wooden spoon until just incorporated, taking care not to over mix.
 The mixture will be very sticky and shaggy, like the photo above.

 - Place a trivet on the bottom of the Instant Pot, I used the top of a large mason jar turned upside down.
 Cover the glass bowl with plastic and place on the trivet in the pot.
-Cover, and turn on the yogurt setting.
-Set for 3 1/2 hours to proof.
+Cover, and turn on the yogurt setting and turn the vent to “venting”.
+Set for 4 hours to proof.

 - When the dough is done proofing, it should be double in size.
 If not, proof another 30 minutes.

 - Preheat the oven to 450 degrees F and place a dutch oven with cover in the cool oven to warm up.